Barbara Nevins Taylor: Awards and honors

 Nevins Taylor has received many television journalism awards from organizations including the National Academy of Television Arts & Sciences, New York Chapter, Associated Press, New York Press Club, Newswomen's Club of New York and the Society of Professional Journalists Deadline Club, and The Silurians Press Club.
 Her awards include: a 2012 Emmy for Journalistic Enterprise, 2010 Emmy for an investigation into a Ponzi scheme, 2010 for an investigation into Unpaid Workers, 2009 for an investigation into Medicaid Fraud.
 In 2007 she won four Emmy awards including a 2007 Emmy for an investigative series about a police informant, a 2007 Emmy for an investigation into parking ticket payments, a 2007 Emmy for on-camera talent for an investigation into mortgage fraud, a 2004 Emmy for “No Way To Live,” a series of reports that uncovered dangerous living conditions in New York City, a 2009 Front Page Award for news reporting and 2007 Front Page Award for investigative reporting from the Newswomen's Club of New York, a 2011 New York Press Club award for her investigation into local government waste, and a 2010 award for her reporting about unpaid workers from the New York Press Club.
 The City College of New York, awarded her Townsend Harris Medal for achievement in investigative journalism, and she was also voted into the CCNY Communications Alumni Hall of Fame.
 Encore.org named her one of its Purpose Prize fellows in 2014 for founding and her reporting on ConsumerMojo.com.

-Community involvement

-Nevins Taylor served as a trustee of the Community Service Society of New York from 2001 to 2018.
-She also served on the board of Jumpstart, New York and the Georgia Council for the Arts.

-Personal life

-Since 1983, Nevins Taylor has been married to non-fiction author Nick Taylor, with whom she fostered a child.